Dr Yun Yun Gong

 - Location: p2.21a Parkinson Building- Chemistry west

-I am an associate professor on international food safety.
+I am Professor in Food Safety and Global Health.
 I am interested in assessing the impact of food chemical contaminants (specifically mycotoxins) on human health, and developing effective intervention to protect public health from these toxic chemicals.

 My training background is in the field of Medicine and Public Health.
 Aflter obtaining a PhD in food toxicology, I worked in the School of Medicine in Leeds as an Reserach Fellow since 2000.
 I was a Visiting Scientist in the International Agency for Research on Cancer (IARC) during Jan-May 2013.
 Between 2013-2016, I worked in the Queen's University of Belfast as a Reader on nature toxins epidemiology.
 I returned to Leeds in the School of Food Science and Nutrition from 2016 to continue my research on mycotoxins and human health.